Options of the kafka() source

 Although the source can operate using a single worker, this configuration typically results in a significant performance penalty compared to the default multi-worker setup.

 Increasing the number of workers beyond two may further improve throughput, especially when the main worker can fetch messages at high speed.
-In such cases, you may also need to fine-tune related options such as separated-worker-queues(), fetch-limit(), fetch-delay(), fetch-retry-delay(), fetch-queue-full-delay().
+In such cases, you may also need to fine-tune related options such as single-worker-queue(), log-fetch-limit(), log-fetch-delay(), log-fetch-retry-delay() and log-fetch-queue-full-delay().

 NOTE: Kafka clients have their own threadpool, entirely independent from